Jacksonville Culinary Arts Schools

 First Coast Technical College provides technical training to help students adapt to changes in the culinary arts field.
-The school's culinary programs are sponsored by the American Culinary Federation and accredited by the ACFEF.
+The school's culinary programs are sponsored by the American Culinary Federation and are accredited by the ACFEF.

-Commercial Foods and Culinary Arts Program
+Professional Culinary Arts and Hospitality Program

 Specialization options in the program allow students to focus on working as food preparation workers, restaurant cooks, chefs and food service managers.
-Learners have the opportunity to gain experience in several positions in the food service industry.
+Learners have the opportunity to gain experience in several positions in the foodservice industry.
 Graduates can earn the American Culinary Federation's Certified Culinarian and Certified Pastry Culinarian certifications.

 This apprenticeship program can lead to culinary certification.
-Students work as apprentices for roughly two years and acquire both classroom learning and on-the-job training by working under a qualified chef.
+Students work as apprentices for roughly two-three years and acquire both classroom learning and on-the-job training by working under a qualified chef.
 Learners must be at least 18 years old and have either a high school diploma or their GED.
 Students can complete the apprenticeship program while working full time.
 They can acquire skills in nutrition, hygiene, sanitation, food handling and professional work experience.